-Georgetown University School of Nursing & Health Studies selects preceptors who act as highly skilled mentors for our students.
-Preceptors partner with faculty in order to provide clinical education, supervision, and evaluation of students in the clinical settings.
-Preceptors share valuable clinical knowledge while providing students with evidence-based clinical experiences that help them meet course competencies.
+Georgetown University School of Nursing & Health Studies (NHS) selects preceptors who act as highly skilled mentors for students.
+NHS faculty thoroughly review and approve all preceptors.
+Nursing preceptors work alongside faculty to provide clinical training, supervision, and evaluation of students to prepare them for the complex, ever-changing health care landscape.

 “Having students working with me makes me stop and think about what I do each day with each patient.
 That is what I believe is the benefit of working with students; they question and make us think about what we do.
 Students always make me learn along with them.”